|Status : Published

 Furthermore, there is substantial growth in the number of people who own cars and two-wheelers, resulting in increasing demand to have cleaner mobility solutions and substitute modes of transportation.
-In April 2020, the Government of China has announced subsidies for new energy automobiles purchased between 2020-2022, as a result, electric vehicles, hydrogen, and hybrid electric vehicles can get discounts on road tax and registration taxes.
+In April 2020, the Government of China announced subsidies for new energy automobiles purchased between 2020-2022, as a result, electric vehicles, hydrogen, and hybrid electric vehicles can get discounts on road tax and registration taxes.

 Insight by Vehicle Type